CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 ### Task 3.2: Outbound spam

+In this task you'll review the outbound anti-spam policy, including message limits and automatic forwarding protection.

 1. Back on the **Anti-spam** page, select the **Anti-spam outbound policy (Default)**, then select **Edit protection settings**.

    ![Picture 1](../Media/lab1-07-sc13.png)